DUI Strategy, Fight DUI Charges, Carter Defense, DUI Defense Strategy, DUI BC Lawyers, Dhanu Dhaliwal Law Group, DUI Lawyer

 Named after the case of R. v.
 Carter, this DUI defence is arguably one of the most popular methods for disputing DUI charges in any criminal court in Canada.

-Carter DUI defences usually involve testimony and evidence to dispute the intoxication of the person being accused of driving under the influence (otherwise known as a “DUI”).
-While the person who is being accused of the DUI’s blood alcohol content (BAC) reading may be above the legal limit of 0.08, the Carter defence includes testimony from individuals, witnesses and experts to bring to light factors such as:
+The Carter DUI defence involves presenting testimony and evidence to challenge the intoxication level of the accused.
+Even if the accused’s blood alcohol content (BAC) reading exceeds the legal limit of 0.08, the Carter defence introduces testimony from witnesses and experts to highlight key factors such as:

-You essentially present to the court that given the amount of alcohol ingested in the period of time prior to the arrest and given the accused’s size, it is doubtful that the reading is accurate.
-Many judges across Canada have acquitted individuals based on this contrary evidence being presented in court.
+The defence essentially argues that, based on the accused’s size and the amount of alcohol consumed, it is doubtful that the BAC reading is accurate.
+Many judges across Canada have acquitted individuals using this strategy when presented with contrary evidence in court.

 “He would not have been intoxicated given what he drank…”